-MY 2015/16 ending stocks are estimated at around 4 million tons.
+MY 2016/17 ending stocks are estimated at around 4.5 million metric tons.
 Wheat is procured and maintained through provincial food departments and the federal agency known as the Pakistan Agricultural Storage and Services Corporation (PASSCO).
-In 2015, the GOP procured around 5.0 million tons of wheat from the local harvest.
+In 2016, the GOP procured around 6.0 million tons of wheat from the local harvest.
 Over the past three years, the public sector wheat procurement has ranged between five to six million tons annually.
-The procurement target for the upcoming harvest has been set at 6.95 million metric tons which will likely boost public stock levels to around 11 million tons shortly after the start of the marketing year.
+Given the previous trend the government is likely to procure over 6 million metric tons of wheat which will boost public stock levels to around 10.5 million tons shortly after the start of the marketing year.
 The GOP has come under pressure from international and domestic sectors to end its wheat procurement operations and let the markets and the private sector handle the efficient allocation of resources.
 The Government continues to support the policy citing national and food security concerns.
+Still, stocks are projected to grow to record levels at the end of 2017/18, as consumption flattens and exports fall.